astsu777/bootstrap/README.md

 This is a script that can be used to automate the setup of a workstation or a personal computer.

 :warning: **This script should not be used to setup a server!** Please use a proper automation framework such as Ansible to do so.
+However, I use it to install my dotfiles and optionally (choice is provided) install certain useful tools.

 # Compatibility
 This works on macOS and various flavors of Linux (mainly Debian based, Red Hat based and Arch based).